RocketChat/docs-old/guides/user-guides/rooms/messaging/message-actions.md

 To add a reaction to a message, go to the message, click on the **Smiley Face** icon on the right of the message, and then choose an emoji.

-You can see other users’ emoji reactions beneath the message.
+You can see other usersÃÂ¢ÃÂÃÂ emoji reactions beneath the message.
 To react with the same emoji as another user, click the emoji.
 You can also remove your reaction by clicking on your emoji.

 ## Permalink a message